 Lauri Iloniemi was a Board member until 8 May 2022 and Mari Heikkilä has been a Board member since 23 May 2022.

 Kaisu Christie was a Board member until 23 May 2022 and Satu Nurmi has been a Board member since 23 May 2022.

 OP MB’s Managing Director is Sanna Eriksson.
 The deputy Managing Director is Tuomas Ruotsalainen, Senior Covered Bonds Manager at OP MB.

-The Covid-19 pandemic may continue to affect risks, especially those associated with lending, liquidity maintenance and business processes.
+The Covid-19 pandemic, Russia’s aggressive war in Ukraine and a strong rise in raw material prices constitute a situation where their combined effects are very hard to predict.
+The risk factors may affect lending, liquidity maintenance and business processes.
 OP MB’s capital base is sufficient to secure business continuity.